 A Recommended Procedure

-Generally when designing multi-stage outlets for detention ponds, you’ll need a device for each frequency you wish to model.
-For example, a 2, 10 and 100 year model will most likely need a culvert, orifice and either a secondary weir or a restrictor plate on the culvert.
-While it is possible to satisfy all frequencies with fewer devices, it’s not very probable.
+Typically, in the design of multi-stage outlets for detention ponds, a separate device is required for each frequency being modeled.
+For instance, a 2, 10, and 100-year model would typically involve a culvert, orifice, and either a secondary weir or a restrictor plate on the culvert.
+Although it is feasible to use fewer devices to accommodate all frequencies, it is not very likely.
+The resulting outlet structure will usually look something like this:

 This is known as a “Multi-Stage” structure.
 Multi-Stage refers to the multiple stages or depths in the pond that this structure must address.
 In our case depths corresponding to the 2, 10, and 100 year runoff events.